jennyd77/WorkSiteSafety/README.md

 # WorkSiteSafety
-Amazon Sagemaker notebook, image files, Lambda function for performing inference on DeepLens
+Amazon Sagemaker notebook, image files, Lambda function for performing inference on DeepLens The running model will identify the primary subject in view and determine whether they are compliant with WorkSite Safety standards for wearing a hardhat.

+## Known Limitations
+This model has only been trained with a clean, white hardhat.
+It will not currently produce reliable results for different coloured hardhats or for hardhats covered with stickers.<br/>
+Currently I see this as a useful talking point about the need for training data that adequately represents the real-world use case.

+The model has been trained at subject eye-level.
+A real-world deployment should consider the position of the camera (e.g. elevation) and ensure training images are captured at the correct angle

 ## Overview
 This project is aimed to demonstrate the art of the possible for worksite safety.<br/>